gwkkwg/asdf-install/website/source/tutorial/setup.md

 _Note:_ ASDF-Install will not work with MCL unless you start MCL from a terminal.

 _Windows note:_ If you want to use ASDF-INSTALL on Windows you must install [Cygwin][65] first.
-You can also install GnuPG from the Cygwin setup program.
-If you want to use CLISP you currently [have to use][66] the Cygwin version (which can also be installed from the setup application).
-The good news is that if you use Cygwin you can pretty much pretend you're on Unix and **skip** all the _Windows notes_ below.
+If you use Cygwin's version of CLISP [66] (which can be installed from the Cygwin setup application) as your only Lisp system, you can pretty much pretend you're on Unix and **skip** all the _Windows notes_ below.
+In any case, you'll need to install the Cygwin `"tar"` and `"gnupg"` packages from the Cygwin setup program.

    [65]: http://www.cygwin.com/
    [66]: http://article.gmane.org/gmane.lisp.clisp.general/7891